lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   complete SCHC Packet and the last fragment potential padding bits be zero-extended to the next byte boundary and that the MIC be computed on that byte array.

-* C (MIC checked): C is a 1-bit field.
-It is optional, and goes together with the use of the MIC field.
+* C (integrity Check): C is a 1-bit field.
-  This field is used in the SCHC ACK packets to report the outcome of the MIC check, i.e. whether the fragmented SCHC Packet was correctly reassembled or not.
-A value of 1 tells that the MIC computed by the receiver matches the MIC that was transmitted.
-A value of 0 represents a mismatch.
+  This field is used in the SCHC ACK messages to report the outcome of the reassembled SCHC Packet integrity check (see {{MiscTools}}).
+  A value of 1 tells that the integrity check succeeded.
+A value of 0 represents a failure.

 * Bitmap.
 The Bitmap is used together with windowing.
   It is a bit field maintained by the sender during the fragmentation